djm158/github-starred-issues/README.md

 # github-starred-issues

-react app to fetch a list of your starred repos and show issues related to them
+React app to fetch a list of your starred repos and show issues related to them.
+This is not to be used in production as it exposes your api key directly in the browser.

 ## Installation